Skip to content

 Key API endpoints (all use the bot's Remote Tools Secret):

 When creating a bot that has the p2b-coder skill, include this in the bot's prompt: Before starting any development task, call learn_skill("p2b-coder") to load your coding guidelines and follow them throughout.
+If the project uses Deno Deploy, you must also immediately call learn_skill("p2b-deno-deploy") to load the specialized Deno Deploy guidelines.
 Without this, the bot won't load the skill's instructions and will miss critical guidance (secret handling, tech stack, etc.).

 Full API reference: https://prompt2bot.com/llms.txt